 - Dry eyes

 If you’re having a flare-up, be honest about it.
-If you don’t tell people what you’re going through, they won’t necessarily be able to tell.
-One of the hardest parts of having a chronic illness (or really just being human in general) is learning to ask for the support you need when you need it.
+One of the hardest parts of having a chronic illness is learning to ask for the support you need when you need it.
 If you’re having trouble, rely on the people who love you to come through for you.
 Remember that your friends and family likely aren’t mind-readers, so be specific about what they can do to help and understand.

 With a private suite for every patient, you can watch your favorite Netflix show or movie on the big screen TV in each room, use a laptop or other mobile device to surf the web, or simply hang out with family and friends.
 We always have chairs for guests, and each center has a family room that is spacious and private if you need to bring your kids to your treatment.
 We also offer flexible appointment scheduling – including evenings and Saturdays – at any of our convenient locations.